 Maria Chiara Palandri is a Book and Paper conservator graduated at Istituto per la Patologia del Libro “Alfonso Gallo” (ICPL) in Rome.
 Her long professional career is articulated in various different situations and different professional experiences.
 She worked as book and paper conservator in her own studio in Genova, Italy, from graduation until 1998, dealing with conservation projects for Public Libraries and Museums.
 From 1999 to 2015 Chiara Palandri worked as senior book and paper conservator at the Conservation Department of the National Library of Norway.
 She now works at the National Library of Norway as a consultant and recently as part of the project: Literary Citizens of the World.
 Tracing the transnational crossroads of books in Early Modern Norway.
 Since 2004, she is Professor in Conservation and Restoration of parchment and paper based materials at the Academy of Fine Arts of Brera in Milan (Italy), leading both labs and theoretical courses.
 Chiara Palandri is also supervisor for master thesis in conservation, member of several organizations and an active part of international projects in the field of conservation and history of techniques and materials.
 Since 2015 she is a member of the IADA Board (International Association of Book and Paper Conservators).

-Over the past eight years, she is engaged in the role of Laboratory Technician for the Restoration School of the Brera Academy, for the sector PFP5 - library and archive material, artifacts and parchment paper, photographic material, film and digital.
+Over the past eight years, she is engaged in the role of Laboratory Technician for the Restoration School of the Accademia di Brera, for the sector PFP5 - library and archive material, artifacts and parchment paper, photographic material, film and digital.

 She is currently taking part with a group of international work on a project, partially funded by the Consulate of the Republic of Korea, on the introduction and experimentation in paper restoration of traditional Korean mulberry papers, Hanji.